lukemccrea/Textify/README.md

 <script src="https://cdn.jsdelivr.net/gh/lukemccrea/Textify/main.min.js"> </script>
 ```

-*Textify only works in the browser and does not not work on non-browser javascript runtimes like Node JS, Deno, or Bun
+*Note: Textify only works in the browser and does not not work on non-browser javascript runtimes like Node JS, Deno, or Bun*

 ## Step 2: Execute Function